samhohcm/RobotArm-Motors-Worksheet/index.md

 ---
 layout: page
-title: Robot Kinematics - Controlling your robot using mathematics!
+title: Motors for Robots - How to move your robot!
 ---

 <!--Comment: Above here is the header, we need this to generate the web page-->